muccg/mastr-ms/README.rst

 Mastr-MS
 ========

 Mastr-MS is a web-based tool for experimental design, sample metadata configuration, and sample data acquisition.
+Developed at the Centre for Comparative Genomics (https://ccg.murdoch.edu.au/) in partnership with Metabolomics Australia (https://www.metabolomics.com.au/).

 Documentation
 -------------